justinbangerter/organize-music/readme.md

 * If files are corrupted, it just logs the file, ignores it, and continues
 * Collaboration albums aren't handled well: right now, it just organizes by default.
 * Mixed case isn't handled well.
 "The Band" and "the band" go into separate dirs.
+* (obviously) Some files don't have all of their metadata

 Planned:
 * Better handling for collaboration albums
+* Better handling for mixed case